elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

   - updates
 ---

-- AppCenter Flatpak status update
+- AppCenter Flatpak status update https://appcenter.elementary.io/
 - Shim/Dell EFI fix
+- No more visible grub on regular boot
+- grub is updated correctly when needed
 - Installer hostname fix
+- AppCenter
+  - Ensure user installation is selected by default when navigating from the homepage
+  - Fix opening apps from app installed toasts
+- Gala Include window decorations in screenshots for server-side decorated windows